ralsina/croupier/README.md

 A task with no output will be registered under output "" and is not expected to create any output files.
 Other than that, it's just a regular task.

+**Tasks with multiple outputs**

+If a task expects the TaskManager to create multiple files, it should return a YAML-encoded array of strings.

+This will change soonish.

 ## Installation